ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/notes/update.rst

 Update Notes
 ------------

-To update a Note, the basic format is:
+The basic format for updating a Note is:

 .. code::